Sujay8070/deduplicate/README.md

 Offline Perception processing to remove duplicate image frames.

 To eliminate similar frames, run the following command in your CLI.
-Provide your local path of image-folder and the desired contour area.
+Provide your local path of image-folder (str) and the desired contour area (int).

 ```
 python main.py -p <image folder path> -a <minimum contour area>